 System No. 6 Buried Metal – General: Use on the following items or areas:

-Buried, below grade portions of steel items, except buried stainless steel or ductile iron [, and the following specific surfaces:
+Buried, below grade portions of steel items, except buried stainless steel or ductile iron.

-[ .]]

-System No. 7 Special Coatings – Metal: Use on the following items or areas:

-[ .]

-[Galvanized surfaces that require painting should use this system to replace the primer required for the system specified for the exposure.
-When listing specific surfaces, indicate the required system for the finish coats.]

 System No. 8 Galvanized Metal, Copper, and Non-ferrous Metal Alloy Conditioning: Use on the following items or areas:

-Galvanized surfaces requiring painting [, and the following specific surfaces:
+Galvanized surfaces requiring painting.

-[ .]]

-After application of System No. 10, apply finish coats as required for exposure.
+After application of System No. 8, apply finish coats as required for exposure.

-System No. 9 Skid – Resistant-Steel: Use on the following items or areas:

-[ .]

-System No. 10 Skid-Resistant – Aluminum and FRP: Use on the following items or areas:

-[ .]

 System No. 11 High Heat-Resistant – 371 Degrees C Maximum: Use on the following items or areas:

-[ .]
+Metals subject to temperatures up to 371 Degrees C.

 System No. 12 Heat-Resistant – 218 Degrees C Maximum: Use on the following items or areas:

-[ .]

-System No. 13 Elastomeric Coating: Use on the following items or areas:

-[ .]

-System No. 14 Special Coating – Concrete: Use on the following areas:

-[ .]

-System No. 15 Concrete Tank Lining – Potable Water: Use on the following items or areas:

-Concrete surfaces below a plane 300 mm above maximum liquid surface [, and the following specific surfaces:

-[ .]]

-System No. 16 Concrete Tank Lining – Domestic Sewage: Use on the following items or areas:

-Concrete surfaces below a plane 300 mm above maximum liquid surface [, and the following specific surfaces:

-[ .]]

-System No. 17 Concrete Tank Lining – Other: Use on the following items or areas:

-Concrete surfaces below a plane 300 mm above maximum liquid surface [, and the following specific surfaces:

-[ .]]

-System No. 18 Skid-Resistant – Concrete: Use on the following items or areas:

-[ .]
+Metals subject to temperatures up to 218 Degrees C.

-System No. 19 Chemical Resistant Wall, Heavy Duty, [Concrete] [Masonry]: Use on the following items or areas:
+System No. 19 Chemical Resistant Wall, Heavy Duty, Concrete and Masonry: Use on the following items or areas:

-[ .]
+Concrete and/or masonry walls where a heavy duty chemical resistant coating is required.

-System No. 20 Chemical Resistant Wall, [Concrete] [Masonry]: Use on the following items or areas:
+System No. 20 Chemical Resistant Wall, Concrete and Masonry: Use on the following items or areas:

-[ .]
+Concrete and/or masonry walls where a medium duty chemical resistant coating is required.

 System No. 21 Exposed FRP, PVC: Use on the following items or areas: